 If you are on a low-income or unemployed please ask about concessions.

 You pay after each session.
 You do not have to pay in advance or contract for a definite number of sessions.

-I am always happy to chat by email, text or on the phone even if you are only considering counselling.
+I am always happy to chat by email, text or on the phone even if you are only considering counselling/ psychotherapy.
 All conversations are in complete confidence.

-At present, my availability is mainly daytime from 7.30am.
+At present, my availability is daytime only.
 Occasionally an evening slot becomes available.
 Please let me know if this is your preference.

 I have a Doctorate in Psychology and Psychotherapy and am a UKCP registered counsellor and psychotherapist and adhere to their Code of Ethics.
 I have full public liability insurance.